typelevel/typelevel.github.com/_posts/2016-08-21-hkts-moving-forward.md

 }
 ```

-Note that we must use higher kinds to support our higher kinds;
+Note that we must use higher-kinded trait type signatures to support
-otherwise, we can’t write the return types for `map` and `flatMap`.
+our higher-kinded method types; otherwise, we can’t write the return
+types for `map` and `flatMap`.

 ```scala
 trait BindicBad[F] {